-Richard completed the 60-Hour TEFLOnline Educator Certificate with Bridge.
+Richard completed the 60-Hour BridgeTEFL Educator Certificate.
 He is now using his credentials to teach English in Taiwan.
 Here, Richard tells us about his experience abroad and gives advice for others who are interested in following the same path.

 Can you tell us a bit about yourself?
 What is your background?